Landing page redesign

 - Features.
 Feature highlights tied to your keyword themes.

 - Feature detail.
-Deep-dive on a key feature, with a visual placeholder.
+A deep dive on one feature, with a visual placeholder.

 - Testimonials.
-Slot placeholders.
-Hero AI never fabricates social proof.
+Slot placeholders, the Landing Page Agent never fabricates social proof.

 - Secondary CTA.